-MM AQ-2.1: Fleet Modernization for Construction Equipment.
+MM AQ-2.1: Fleet Modernization for Construction Equipment Standards.
 Construction equipment shall adhere to the following requirements:

 - 1. Construction equipment shall incorporate, where feasible, emissions savings technology such as hybrid drives and specific fuel economy standards. - 2.
+Idling shall be restricted to a maximum of 5 minutes when not in use.

+The following Prior to and including December 31, 2011neluding December 31, 2011: All on-site mobile diesel-powered construction equipment greater than 50 Hp, except derrick barges and marine vessels shall meet the Tier 2 emission standards as defined in the USEPA Nonroad Diesel Engine Rule (USEPA 1998).
+In addition, all construction equipment greater than 50 Hp shall be met: retrofitted with a CARB-certified Level 3 diesel emissions control device.

+From January 1, 2012 through December 31, 2014: All off-road dieselpowered construction equipment greater than 50 horsepower (hp) Hp shall meet Tier-32- emission nonroad emission standards, at a minimum and shall be retrofitted with a CARB-certified Level 3 diesel emissions control device.

-Idling shall be restricted to a maximum of 5 minutes when not in use. - 3.
-The following emission standards shall be met: - i.
-All off-road diesel-powered construction equipment greater than 50 horsepower (hp) shall meet Tier-2 nonroad emission standards, at a minimum. - ii.
-All construction equipment shall be outfitted with Best Available Control Technology (BACT) devices certified by CARB. - iii.
-Any emissions-control device used by the Contractor shall achieve emissions reductions no less than what could be achieved by a Level 2 or Level 3 diesel emissions control strategy for a similar-sized engine as defined by CARB regulations. - iv.
+- i.
+From January 1, 2015 on: All off-road diesel-powered construction equipment greater than 50 Hp shall meet Tier 4 emission nonroad emission standards, at a minimum. - ii.
+All construction equipment shall be outfitted with Best Available Control Technology (BACT) devices certified by CARB.

+Any emissions control device used by the Contractor shall achieve emissions reductions no less than what could be achieved by a Level 2 or Level 3 diesel emissions control strategy for a similar sized engine as defined by CARB regulations.

+iii.
 A copy of each unit's certified Tier specification, BACT documentation and each unit's CARB or SCAQMD operating permit, shall be provided at the time of mobilization of each applicable unit of equipment.

-The above "Tier Specifications" measures shall be met, unless one of the following circumstances exists and the contractor is able to provide proof that any of these circumstances exists:
+The above "Tier Specifications" measures This mitigation measure shall be met, unless one of the following circumstances exists and the contractor is able to provide proof that any of these circumstances exists:

-- i.
-A piece of specialized equipment is unavailable in a controlled form within the State of California, including through a leasing agreement. - ii.
-A contractor has applied for necessary incentive funds to put controls on a piece of uncontrolled equipment planned for use on the project, but the application process is not yet approved, or the application has been approved, but funds are not yet available. - iii.
-A contractor has ordered a control device for a piece of equipment planned for use on the project, or the contractor has ordered a new piece of controlled equipment to replace the uncontrolled equipment, but that order has not been completed by the manufacturer or dealer.
+- A piece of specialized equipment is unavailable in a controlled form, or within the required Tier level, within the state of California, including through a leasing agreement. - A contractor has applied for necessary incentive funds to put controls on a piece of uncontrolled equipment planned for use on the project, but the application process is not yet approved, or the application has been approved, but funds are not yet available. - A contractor has ordered a control device for a piece of equipment planned for use on the project, or the contractor has ordered a new piece of controlled equipment to replace the uncontrolled equipment, but that order has not been completed by the manufacturer or dealer.
 In addition, for this exemption to apply, the contractor must attempt to lease controlled equipment to avoid using uncontrolled equipment, but no dealer within 200 miles of the project has the controlled equipment available for lease.